Geo-AID Logo

 All properties work like described before.

-NOTE: Labels don't currently work with scalars.
+NOTE: Labels don't currently work with numbers.

 PointCollection